 Cover and blend on high speed for about 20 seconds or until smooth.

-Use immediately, store in refrigerator in a covered container for one week or freeze for up to six months.
+Use immediately, store in refrigerator in a covered container for about a week

 Want More Holiday Cooking Tips & Recipes?

 - Rosemary Rice